-- SafeAssign - How SafeAssignments work, creating SafeAssignments, and grading SafeAssignments
+- SafeAssign - How SafeAssign works, creating assignments with SafeAssign, and grading SafeAssign assignments.

 Assignments is a Course Tool within Blackboard that allows Instructors to distribute assignments and receive and grade students' completed work via an online dropbox.
 Assignments can have associated files, possible points, and availability and due dates.